ClearStepsCLEARSTEPS AI

 Diagrams

-Always draw the ray diagram, circuit, or free-body diagram before the derivation
+Always draw the free-body diagram, velocity-time graph, or energy diagram before the derivation

 Examiners check for the diagram first.
 A correct diagram with missing derivation can still score 1–2 marks; a derivation with no diagram loses marks even when algebra is right.